 Meet for practice each Thursday evening from 7:00 to 8:30; new ringers always welcome.

-Contact Richard Cross or Richard Jones in person or contact us
+Contact Richard Jones in person or email this website

 The following inscription can be found in the entrance to the church:

 “In loving memory and esteem for the reverend memory of the Right Reverend Mgr Canon Taylor Rector of St Peter’s Lytham, who died 3rd January 1908 in the 78th year of his sacred priesthood.
 The congregation of Lytham and Ansdell and other friends has presented the peel of bells to this his memorial church– RIP”